Esri/arcgis-maps-sdk-swift-samples/Shared/Samples/Show device location/README.md

 ## Use case

-When using a map within a GIS application, it may be helpful for a user to know their own location within a map, whether that's to aid the user's navigation or to provide an easy means of identifying/collecting geospatial information at their location.
+When using a map within a GIS application, it may be helpful for a user to know their own location within a map, whether that's to aid the user's navigation or to provide an easy mean of identifying/collecting geospatial information at their location.

 ## How to use the sample